youngsu-Kim/access_cas_tutorial/tutorial.md

 singularity pull --arch amd64 library://youngsu-kim/cas/macaulay2:latest  # for Macaulay2
 ```

-You only download them once, and it takes around 2 minutes on Expanse.
+You only download them once and only the one you need (SageMath or Macaulay2), and it takes around 2 minutes on Expanse.
 Now, run them by loading these images with Singularity.
 Now, we can load them by executing the following commands.

 ``` shell